nextfoam/baram-pages/index.markdown

 ---
 Baram is a Free Open Source CFD(Computational Fluid Dynamics) software package.
 Baram is developed to mitigate the steep learning curve of Text-based Solvers.
 Baram helps you focus on a problem itself with intuitive graphical user interface.
 For now, OpenFOAM® solvers modified by NEXTfoam are integrated into Baram.
 NEXTfoam develops and releases it under GPL(GNU Public License).

-"Baram"(pronounced like 'baaraam') is a Korean word that means "wind".
+"Baram"(pronounced like 'baa-laam') is a Korean word that means "wind".

 Source code of Baram is published on [GitHub](https://github.com/nextfoam/baram), and Baram supports following platforms.